 First off, a little bit about me.
 I live in the Dallas/Fort Worth, TX, area.
 I’m a psychologist, runner, traveler and health and fitness enthusiast.
 I try to eat healthy, but still allow myself treats and cheat meals in moderation.
 I’m passionate about fitness, whether it’s running, hiking, walking, cross-training, getting workouts done, or finding ways to stay active.

 I started consistently running and exercising just a few years ago to help me deal with some significant changes in my life.
 Now, fitness has become a regular part of my life, and not only does it help me to feel good and be healthy, but it also helps me deal with additional stress that comes my way.

 When I first started running, I had to add cross-training and strength exercises (via workouts at home) to prevent injury and to stay active 6-7 days a week since I don’t run every day.
 I LOVE to travel, and really enjoy running races in new places!
-I’ve completed races in CA, CO, Toronto, OH, AZ, and WV.
+I’ve completed races in CA, MI, CO, Toronto, OH, AZ, and WV.
 Of course, I also run races locally.
 I’m not the fastest runner by any means, but I’m always striving to improve my personal times.
 I’m probably in the best shape I’ve ever been in my life, and I don’t intend to quit any time soon.